seanvelasco/url-shortener/README.md

     "https://www.youtube.com/watch?v=hl9sSQhlqCU"
 ]
 ```
-The response will a JSON array of objects containing the origin URL and the shortened URL
+The response will be a JSON array of objects containing the origin URL and the shortened URL

  ```json
 [